pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 Features
 ========

-*Domain model and application* — base classes for domain model aggregates and applications.
+*Domain models and applications* — base classes for domain model aggregates and applications.
 Suggests how to structure an event-sourced application.

 *Flexible event store* — flexible persistence of domain events.
 Combines